The Fort of Baton Rouge: An Essential Part of the American Revolutionary War

 BATON ROUGE, La.
-(WGNO) — By January, 1777 Bernardo De Galvez is the Spanish Governor of Louisiana.
-At this same time in history, Great Britain’s colonies up north wanted independence and and war was raging.
+(WGNO) — In January 1777, Bernardo De Galvez is the Spanish Governor of Louisiana.
+At this same time in history, Great Britain’s colonies up north wanted independence and war was raging.
 Britain controlled territory uncomfortably close to Spanish territory at this same time.

-THNOC has a vast collection of maps and a room dedicated to them outside of it’s Chartres street Research room.
+The Historic New Orleans Collection (THNOC) has a vast collection of maps and a room dedicated to the British, outside of its Chartres street Research room.
 The exhibition is called Cartographic Legacies.
-Some of the maps show the territories once occupied by the Spanish, the French and the British.
-Jason Wiese is Chief Curator at The Historic New Orleans Collection and says, “from Baton Rouge and Natchez, all the way East to Pensacola; that’s the British province of British west Florida.
+Some of the maps show the territories once occupied by the Spanish, the French, and the British.
+Jason Wiese is Chief Curator at THNOC and says, “From Baton Rouge and Natchez, all the way East to Pensacola; that’s the British province of British West Florida.
 Spanish ministers very much want to re-capture what was formally Spanish Florida from Britain.”

 The commotion persisted for days.
 Meanwhile, Galvez and his men make their entrance on the opposite side of the fort and take the British by surprise.
 The British have no choice but to surrender.
 The victory prevented Britain from moving into the Southern and Eastern regions of the country, which would have been troublesome for the United States.

-As time continued, in a few decades, the Spanish sell the Louisiana territory back to France who then sells it right away to the United States.
+A few decades later, the Spanish sell the Louisiana territory back to France, who then sells it right away to the United States.
 The stage was then set for the manifest destiny, as the United States would push towards the Pacific to create the United States that we know of today.

 A retired engineer with a fascination of history wants more people to know about the Battle of Baton Rouge.